The goal behind this switch is to allow a very flexible whole home audio system based upon PulseAudio.

 The benefit of this approach is that this audio routing can occur without modifying the design-time configuration of MPD or PulseAudio.

-This component uses a TCP connection to control a local or remote PulseAudio server.
+This integration uses a TCP connection to control a local or remote PulseAudio server.
 So there are no local dependencies.

 To enable this switch, add the following lines to your